yfjiangworks/Human_Motion_Generation/index.md

 Examples of synthetic 'point to something' (top) and 'kick something' (bottom) action sequences.
 </p>

-# This work is under preprinting
+# This work is under preprinting.